 An F-1 student may be authorized by the university to participate in CPT program that is an integral part of his or her established curriculum.
 CPT is defined to be alternative work/study, internship, cooperative education, or any other type of required internship or practicum.

 Students are required to attend a CPT seminar before applying for CPT.
+Students must attend a CPT seminar per degree level.
 Please allow for 5-7 business days for processing after submitting your completed CPT forms to the OIS front desk.
 You are required to have CPT authorization on your I-20 prior to beginning the employment.
 The OIS cannot authorize CPT with a start date in the past; please plan accordingly and submit your paperwork in a timely manner!

 Types of CPT